lumeland/lume.land/plugins/on_demand.md

 </lume-code>

+### 2. The `_routes.json` file

-When the site is built, this page will be skipped.
-But a `_routes.json` file will be generated containing a map with the URL and the associated page file:
+When the site is built, the pages with the `ondemand` variable are skipped and a `_routes.json` file is generated containing a map with the associated page file for each URL, for example:

 <lume-code>